scottsingeisen/scottsingeisen.github.io/_news/announcement_2.md

 environment, whether the student’s campus or their hometown.

 The Digital Eagles Nest can also capture important historical social activities as an additional layer of information and data.
-Similar to the <a href= https://www.urbanarchive.nyc/>Urban Archive</a>, visitors to the future Digital Eagles Nest may find themselves checking in daily to discover a social happening from that day in history, potentially learn about a historical on-campus moment such as ‘The Secret Game’ in 1944, or reflect on a geo-located photo of the Homecoming Court from the university archives.
+Similar to the <a href="https://www.urbanarchive.nyc"/>Urban Archive</a>, visitors to the future Digital Eagles Nest may find themselves checking in daily to discover a social happening from that day in history, potentially learn about a historical on-campus moment such as ‘The Secret Game’ in 1944, or reflect on a geo-located photo of the Homecoming Court from the university archives.